boscoh/peptagram/readme.md

         ['mascot/interact.pep.xml'],
         peptide_error=None,
         protein_error=None)

-In this instance, the `.pepXML` file was generated from 2 mascot `.dat` files:

-    mascot_dats = [
-      'mascot/F022043.dat',
-      'mascot/F022045.dat',
-    ]

 We define a function to match the `.dat` files to the `source_names` in the original read with this function: